ABOUT THE LAW REVIEW

 For Volumes 1 through 3, the CLR published one issue per year.
 From Volume 4 onwards, the CLR has published two issues per year; one in March and one in September.
 Each issue will feature articles written by legal scholars, practitioners or students from various countries.
 The topics of the articles span a wide range of contemporary legal issues, with exceptions made for outstanding historical and jurisprudential pieces.
 By combining contributions of the highest quality with a rigorous editing process, the CLR strives to be among the leading voices in debating the most significant legal issues of today's world.

-here or on HeinOnline.
+The CLR's volumes can be accessed here or on HeinOnline.
 Its ISSN is 2753-5746.

 OUR HISTORY